jztan93/FutureMakers/README.md

 COVID-19 and those without COVID-19.
 This will not provide clinicians with a quick means of evaluating someone for COVID, but can also be used as a screening tool to help alleviate some of the manual labor in analysing medical images.

+Day 7 - 7/12

+1. Tensors are arrays that stores data in multidimensional space.
+They are used to store and organize data in machine learning.
+2.